outlyer-net/docker-rhodecode-ce/README.md

 ## Exposed ports

-- `80`: HTTP port on which RhodeCode serves.
-This port is published to `8080` by default when using `docker-compose`.
+- `8080`: HTTP port on which RhodeCode serves.
+This port is published by default when using `docker-compose`.
 - `3690`: Subversion protocol (`svn://`) on which svnserve listens.
 This port isn't published by default.

 ## Links